-His & HERS
+His & HERS (Home Energy Rating System):

-BarrierEnergy Values the Feminine Touch
+BarrierEnergy Values the Feminine Touch:

 We love when our values to reflect in our practices.
 If you ask the founder and CEO of BarrierEnergy, Michael Barriere, the acronym HERS (Home Energy Rating System) is no coincidence.
-In a sector primarily dominated by men, manufacturers, construction workers, designers, architects, installers; there has been a lack of the necessary, balancing viewpoint of women.
-HERS rating has its origins in consumer protection.
+In a sector primarily dominated by men, manufacturers, construction workers, designers, architects, and installers; there has been a lack of the necessary, balancing viewpoint of women.
+HERS Rating has its origins in consumer protection.
 Wherein previous times, HVAC manufacturers, installers, and architects were not regulated by any set of energy efficiency standards.
 This allowed for potentially dangerous and inefficient installation of these systems inside of people’s homes and businesses.
 You can see why oversight might be necessary.
-We are seeing a slow change in legislature to represent more feminine values.
-Presently, it’s important that our job exists.
+We are seeing a slow change in the legislature to represent more feminine values.
+Presently, it’s crucial that our job exists.